 JON SNOW should never be in charge of anything because he really isn’t cut out for it.
 So Jon and the other Night Watch Brothers spend the whole season preparing for the big fire that Mance Rayder promised an entire season ago.
 The good news is they have plenty of time to prepare so that means Jon also has a lot of time to make really stupid decisions.

-This first one really perplexes me as in the books they know the Wildings are charging towards Castle Black so they evacuate everyone in Moles Town to hide on top of The Wall.
-In this version, Jon just says to his brothers ‘No one is allowed to leave’ which is kind of like ‘Well we defend The Wall from the Wildings not the Wildings on the other side of The Wall, sorry that’s your problem’.
+This first one really perplexes me as in the books they know the Wildlings are charging towards Castle Black so they evacuate everyone in Moles Town to hide on top of The Wall.
+In this version, Jon just says to his brothers ‘No one is allowed to leave’ which is kind of like ‘Well we defend The Wall from the Wildlings not the Wildlings on the other side of The Wall, sorry that’s your problem’.
 You could make the argument that this was Alliser Thorne’s idea but Jon has easily disobeyed him before so what’s stopping him now.

 This one is just idiotic!
 Sam is worried that the only two rapers at Castle Black might hurt Gilly so he sends her and the baby to Moles Town where he knows some dangerous Wildings are coming to kill everyone!
 In the next episode it’s somewhat revealed that Jon came up with the idea to send Gilly away.
 So I’m just going to blame Jon for this because I like Sam and Jon should keep his stupid plans to himself.